hbakri/django-ninja-crud/README.md

 ## 📚 Documentation
 For more information, see the [documentation](https://django-ninja-crud.readme.io/).

+## 🌎 International Documentation

+- [中文文档](https://django-ninja.cn/django-ninja-crud/) (Chinese Documentation - Community Contributed)

+> [!WARNING]
+> Community-contributed translations may not always reflect the latest updates.
+For the
+> most accurate information, refer to the official English documentation.

 ## 🫶 Support
 First and foremost, a heartfelt thank you to the 400+ stargazers who have shown their support for this project!